swayne275/go-retry/README.md

 Builds off of the wonderful work of https://github.com/sethvargo/go-retry but adds additional functionality:

 TODO:
-- add benchmarks of mine vs sethvargo (benchmark_test.go), and update the benchmarks section of the readme
 - ensure godoc up to date

 ## Synopsis